-As lockdown measures begin to ease and as more public places begin to open their doors again, we can’t wait to get back in touch with nature and the great outdoors again!
-Whether you’re looking for a local spot to exercise in or are just missing the fresh air, we’ve rounded up the top 7 best parks in Central London so you can get your nature fix.
+Whether you’re looking for a local spot in which to exercise, or something a bit more adventurous, we’ve rounded up the top 7 best parks in Central London so you can get your nature fix.

 Plus, if you’re wondering how to make the most out of your time outside with your children, check out our blog here for plenty of tips and tricks!

 Right next to the iconic Buckingham Palace, Green Park boasts incredible greenery.
 Whilst you and your kids are wandering through this luscious park don’t forget to look out for the vast range of memorials, fountains and statues in the park!
 As one of London’s best outdoor gems and one of the four royal parks, it’s the perfect park for strolling and spotting a few famous landmarks as you go.

 Where is it?
 Green Park, London, SW1A 1AA

 Nearest tube station: The closest Tube stations to Green Park are Green Park (Jubilee, Victoria and Piccadilly Lines) and Hyde Park Corner (Piccadilly Line).